ajaxboy/flight-booking-api/README.md

 This is an API for a flight system that allows to book reservations.
 The idea is simple, and the code straight forward.

 With 21 endpoints, you can change and consume the data however you want.
-That is the point of this project, as the same concept can be used in other projects to have a robust and rocking API system for consumption.
+That is the point of this project, as the same concept can be used in other projects for simple clean API consumption.
-Just to reiterate, how the system works is not the point of this project (eg, it doesn't have all the features it could have)
+Just to reiterate this project doesn't have all the features it could have.

 The idea is - we have various RESTFUL Endpoints that handle the creation, updating, storing, partially storing and deletion of data.